 The Cloud Machine is a personal device for weather modification.
 It consists of cloud-making gear sent up into the atmosphere in a weather-balloon payload.
 As it reaches specific altitudes it disperses Cloud Condensation Nuclei (CCN) and water vapor.
 Moisture in the air condenses into cloud droplets around the CCN, forming into small clouds.
 This method is inspired by a geo-engineering technique proposed to create brighter, more reflective clouds which shield earth from sun’s radiation, and thus partly counteract the climate change.

-I once read a quote by Rene Decartes.
+I once read a quote by Rene Descartes.
 If I can explain clouds, he said, I can explain everything.
 With that in mind, I decided to take up clouds as the object of an investigation, which would presumably lead to my understanding of everything.
 I decided to start my investigation by making a cloud.

 Remoteness is an essential aspect of a cloud, so my cloud too had to be made at a distance.